Xyvir/iex.run/.github/readme.md

 - Have stub script replace spaces with quesiton marks automatically for parameters.
 - finish remaining planned meta-parameters
 - review / refactor cumbersome string manipulation
+- add metaparameter instructions to readme.
+- test / add support for non-vanity urls; updated readme with info (repo.github.io)
 - fill in readme details more steps on setup
-- add metaparameter instructions to readme.
-- andd support and test for non-vanity urls (repo.github.io)
 - test parameters that contain quotes (fixed with encoding?)
 - have iex.run respect working directory when script runs (in case script does something in the current directory and cares about this)
 - support for powershell core / posh?